 Homer 33C is nestled in the upscale community of Homer Glen, a “suburban gem” offering a unique blend of open space, beautiful residential developments and vibrant commercial corridors with significant commercial growth potential.
 Located just 25 miles southwest of downtown Chicago, Homer Glen is strategically positioned in one of Will County’s largest municipalities and offers residents the unique blend of a rural setting with the convenience of locally-owned businesses and nationally recognized chain stores as well as a close proximity to big-city entertainment.
 Much of Homer Glen’s 22 square miles is composed of vast, scenic wooded lots with growing subdivisions and businesses to accommodate a thriving community.
-It was named the #1 safest place to live in Illinois by Movoto in 2014, making it an ideal environment for families to raise their children and enjoy the strong educational programs of Homer 33C.
+It was listed as one of the Safest Cities in Illinois by SafeWise in 2017, making it an ideal environment for families to raise their children and enjoy the strong educational programs of Homer 33C.

 - Humble Beginnings